gataca-io/gataca.io/content/posts/self-sovereign-identity-integrated-kyc.md

 ---
 date: 2022-10-19T15:48:16Z
 meta_data:
-  title: How Self-Sovereign Identity can be integrated into existing KYC processes
+  title: How Self-Sovereign Identity can be integrated into KYC processes
-  description: The inevitable trend in the KYC market is user-centricity and reusable
+  description: The upcoming trend in the KYC market is user-centricity and reusable
     KYC.
-Self-Sovereign Identity (SSI) is a new identity model that can help solve the existing KYC challenges.
+Self-Sovereign Identity is a new identity model helping solve the existing challenges.
   rrss_images:
     twitter: "/static/images/kycblogsocialmediapic.png"
     facebook_and_whatsapp: "/static/images/kycblogsocialmediapic.png"
     linkedin: "/static/images/kycblogsocialmediapic.png"
-title: How Self-Sovereign Identity can be integrated into existing KYC processes
+title: How Self-Sovereign Identity can be integrated into KYC processes
 author: ''
 hero_image: "/static/images/kycblogmainpic.png"